Skip to main content

 Gain HE Original

 Gain is best known for its fresh scent.
-It's also decent at removing stains: Of all the detergents we tested, Gain had the most liked scent and staying power, with its bouquet transferring strongly to our laundry.
+It's also decent at removing stains: Of all the laundry detergents we tested, Gain had the most liked scent and staying power, with its bouquet transferring strongly to our laundry.

 While we found Gain to be superior to bargain-priced detergents, it lagged behind our winners.
 It was roughly 10% less effective than Persil.
 However, for the average urbanite who doesn't get that dirty, Gain will leave you with a more pleasant-smelling laundry experience.